 Prior to 2019, we used a set of Contour Roam HD cameras that provided us with decent HD video quality up to 1080p resolution and 30 frames-per-second (FPS).
 However, in 2019 we upgraded to some brand new GoPro HERO5 Session cameras.
 Although we still typically record at 1080p resolution, we are now able to do so at a smoother 60 FPS and with much improved image and sound quality.
 We find that these settings tend to give us fantastic video quality while still preserving both battery life and memory card space.

-By themselves the battery life on these GoPros is rather poor, so we connect each to an extended battery pack that usually allows for up to 3 hours of recording time.
-This means we can usually get everything from launch to landing on video!
+The battery life of these GoPros is rather poor, so we connect each camera to an extended battery pack that usually allows for up to 3 hours of continuous recording time.
+This means we can usually get the entire flight on video!
 Even with the battery pack, each camera is super lightweight (about 5 oz), making them perfect for our launches.
-For a typical launch, we’ll send up three (3) cameras: one pointing up at the balloon, one pointing sideways at the horizon, and one pointing down at the ground.
+For a typical launch, we’ll send up three cameras: one pointing up at the balloon, one pointing sideways at the horizon, and one pointing down at the ground.

-Following each launch, the footage obtained by the three cameras onboard the balloon payload is downloaded and backed up to our computers.
-For our new GoPro cameras, the total size of this footage (6+ hrs @ 1080p resolution and 60 FPS) can be in excess of 100 GB!
+Following each launch, the video footage obtained by the three cameras onboard the balloon payload is downloaded and backed up to our computers.
+For our new GoPro cameras, the total size of this footage (6–9 hours @ 1080p resolution and 60 FPS) is usually in excess of 100 GB!
 If participants would like copies of these raw unedited video files, we are happy to provide them.
 However, for most launch events—especially those involving K-12 students—we typically create a short (~5 minute) highlight video and upload it to our YouTube channel.

 This would be a very unfortunate situation, since we probably would never be able to recover the payload.
 We have lost signal from either the primary or backup GPS devices in the midst of a balloon flight, but never from both during the same flight.
 If that were to happen, we would just have to hope that someone eventually find it and returns it to us.